Healthy eating over 60

 Key facts

-• If you are not as active as you were, you may need fewer kilojoules.
+- If you are not as active as you were, you may need fewer kilojoules in your daily food and drink.

-• Maintaining a healthy weight can help you be more active and help preserve bone health and muscle strength.
+- Maintaining a healthy weight can help you stay active and keep your bones and muscles strong and healthy.

 Should my diet change as I get older?

-Eating well when you’re over 60 will help you maintain your health and independence.
-A good diet can also help you manage conditions such as high blood pressure, high cholesterol and type 2 diabetes.
+Eating well when you're over 60 years can help you maintain your health and independence.
+A healthy diet can also help you prevent and manage conditions such as:

-As you age, your nutritional requirements may change — even if you’ve been eating healthily as a younger adult.
-Nutritional needs can also differ between men and women.
+As you age, your nutritional needs may change — even if you've been eating healthily as a younger adult.
+Nutritional needs can also differ between males and females.

-After 60, you may not be as active as you were and so you need fewer kilojoules.
-You may also have a reduced appetite.
-So, you’ll need to pack more nutrients — such as vitamins, minerals, protein and fibre — into a smaller amount of food.
+After 60 years of age, you may become less active and need less kilojoules.
+Some people also have a reduced appetite.
+If this is the case, you'll need to include more nutrients — such as vitamins, minerals, protein and fibre — in a smaller amount of food.

 How much food do I need as I age?

 To get the nutrients you need, aim to eat enough foods from all 5 food groups every day.
-Here are the recommended number of serves of each food group for an average-height person with sedentary-to-moderate activity levels:
+Here are the recommended serves of each food group for an average-height person with low or moderate activity levels:

 Why is it important to maintain a healthy weight?

-Achieving and maintaining a healthy weight can help older Australians be more active — preserving bone health and muscle strength as they age.
+Achieving and maintaining a healthy weight can help to preserve bone health and muscle strength.
+This means that you can be more active as you age.

-Excess body weight puts strain on the heart, joints and spine, which can make existing conditions worse.
-It also increases the risk of developing chronic diseases such as diabetes.
+Excess body weight puts strain on the heart, joints and spine, which can make existing health conditions worse.
+It also increases the risk of developing chronic (long-term) diseases such as heart disease and diabetes.

-Even if your weight doesn’t change, the composition of your body can change.
-The average person loses muscle mass and function as they age — known as sarcopenia.
+Even if your weight doesn't change, the composition of your body can change.
+The average person loses muscle and function as they age — this is known as sarcopenia.
 Muscle is often replaced with fat tissue.

-Do strength or resistance training if you can to maintain or increase muscle mass and function.
-Muscle mass also helps prevent type 2 diabetes since it helps keep your blood sugar levels under control.
+Doing strength or resistance training, if you can, can help maintain or increase muscle strength and function.
+Increasing your muscle strength can also help prevent type 2 diabetes, by helping keep your blood sugar levels at healthy levels.

-After menopause, some women find that their body shape changes and they develop fat deposits around their middle — known as central obesity.
-This puts a woman at higher risk of heart disease and cancer, even if she is a healthy weight.
-To minimise the risk, follow a healthy diet, and do resistance training and moderate aerobic exercise.
+After menopause, some females find that their body shape changes and they develop fat deposits around their middle — known as central obesity.
+This puts females at higher risk of heart disease and cancer, even if they are a healthy weight.
+To minimise the risk, follow a healthy diet, do resistance training and moderate aerobic exercise.

 NEED TO LOSE WEIGHT? — Use the BMI Calculator to find out if your weight and waist size are in a healthy range.